 The expansion of postsecondary opportunities for older adults is particularly crucial for meeting future workforce demands.
 Figure 4 depicts the proportion of older adults enrolled in postsecondary education.
-In Indiana, the proportion of older residents enrolled in college increased between 1991 and 2009.
-Indiana's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 (7 percent) equals the national average.
+In Missouri, the proportion of older residents enrolled in college decreased between 1991 and 2009.
+Missouri's rate of enrollment among residents aged 25-49 without a bachelor's degree in 2009 is 7 percent, which equals the national average.